Matthias Joseph Scheeben

-Matthias Joseph Scheeben (Meckenheim, Rhine Province, 1 March 1835 – Cologne, 21 July 1888) was a German Catholic theological writer and mystic.
-"The generations that followed Scheeben regarded him as one of the greatest minds of modern Catholic theology."
+Matthias Joseph Scheeben (Meckenheim, Rhine Province, 1 March 1835 – Cologne, 21 July 1888) was a German Catholic priest and theologian.
+He is regarded as "one of the greatest minds of modern Catholic theology."

 Life

 Scheeben studied at the Gregorian University at Rome under Carlo Passaglia, Luigi Taparelli and Giovanni Perrone from 1852 to 1859 and lived in Collegium Germanicum.
 He was ordained to the priesthood on 18 December 1858.
 He taught dogmatic theology at the diocesan seminary of Cologne from 1860 to 1875.
 Scheeben was an impassioned advocate of religious freedom during the Kulturkampf.

 Theology

 In Scheeben's own words, the practical aim of his theology was "to make the Christian feel happy about his faith.
 Because the beauty and eminence of our faith consist in this: that through the mysteries of grace it raises our nature to an immeasurably high plane and presents to us an inexpressibly intimate union with God."